 The Sharpening Dude — Annandale, VA

-Rivets backing out, a cracked holder, a blown eyelet, a boot taking damage — when something on your skate breaks, this is where it gets fixed right.
+Rivets backing out, a cracked holder, rusted steel, a bent blade — when something on your skate breaks or your steel needs work, this is where it gets fixed right.

 Skates take abuse.
-Rivets loosen, holders crack, eyelets tear out, and boots take hits.
-When something on your skate breaks, this is where it gets fixed, by someone who works on this equipment every day and will tell you honestly whether it is worth repairing or whether you are better off replacing it.
+Steel rusts and bends, rivets loosen, holders crack, eyelets tear out, and boots take hits.
+When something on your skate breaks, this is where it gets fixed — by someone who works on this equipment every day and will tell you honestly whether it is worth repairing or whether you are better off replacing it.

 Rivets, Holders & Eyelets